Is San Sebastián Worth Visiting in 2026? Travel Guide + Tips

 • Learn a few Basque phrases: The Basque language is unique, and learning a few words can go a long way in connecting with locals.
 “Kaixo” means hello, “agur” means goodbye, and “eskerrik asko” means thank you.

-• Try the local sparkling wine: San Sebastian is known for its traditional sparkling wine, “txakoli”.
+• Try the local sparkling wine: San Sebastián is known for its traditional sparkling wine, “txakoli”.
 Make sure to try a glass or two during your visit.

-• Book restaurants in advance: Some of San Sebastian’s best local restaurants, especially Michelin-starred spots, require reservations far in advance.
+• Book restaurants in advance: Some of San Sebastián’s best local restaurants, especially Michelin-starred spots, require reservations far in advance.

-• Don’t miss the Basque cheesecake: Basque cheesecake is a delicious dessert that is an absolute must-try in San Sebastian, and probably the best cheesecake I’ve ever had–I’ve been dreaming about it ever since!
+• Don’t miss the Basque cheesecake: Basque cheesecake is a delicious dessert that is an absolute must-try in San Sebastián, and probably the best cheesecake I’ve ever had–I’ve been dreaming about it ever since!

 A storefront in San Sebastian displaying slices of Basque cheesecake

-Final Thoughts: Is San Sebastian Spain Worth Visiting?
+Final Thoughts: Is San Sebastián Spain Worth Visiting?

 Just be sure to pack an umbrella!